Music Appreciation: Slava! by Leonard Bernstein

 (Once again, Bernstein pillages material from “1600 Pennsylvania Avenue,” though I think it’s rather evident that this music was worthy of receiving new life.
 This time the source song was called “Rehearse.”
 Check out this video around 8 minutes in for the full song, although it’s also part of the overture)

 At 1:37, we modulate abruptly and get the accompaniment in a new key.
 The melody is now in the upper voices; but as usual, the horns steal the show with their echo starting at 1:41.
 We continue through the entire theme (because, why wouldn’t we?
 It’s an awesome theme!).
 The two lines converge at the end, then the trumpets barge in at 2:04 with a call back to the intro.
 There’s some back and forth between various instruments, ended by a snare drum hit that comes across as a parental, “Enough!”
 (2:09).
 There’s one final burst from the other instruments to finish their thought.

 Back to the beginning, or is it?

-Immediately we jump back to the intro, but with different and reduced instrumentation that leads us to the vampy, political section (2:10).
-We hear various snippets of fake political speeches, which are appropriately capped off with a blow from a siren whistle.
-The instrumentation lists I’ve found show slide whistle, but this recording sure sounds to me like a siren whistle is being used.
+Immediately we jump back to the intro, but with different and reduced instrumentation that leads us to the vampy, political section (2:11).
+We hear various snippets of fake political speeches, which are appropriately capped off with a blow from a slide whistle.

 Thanks for joining me for Bernstein’s rousing overture.
 See you next time!